tddpirate/androiddocker/README.md

 1. Debian Stretch with Docker version 17.05.0-ce, build 89658be, installed from https://apt.dockerproject.org/repo.

 ### The following need to be fixed in the future:
-1. After exiting the android-cordova container, you need to manually stop it with `docker stop android-cordova`.
-2. Installation instructions for systems running a Linux distribution not based upon Debian.
+1. Installation instructions for systems running a Linux distribution not based upon Debian.
-3. Installation instructions for systems without systemd.
+2. Installation instructions for systems without systemd.

+### Version 0.4.2 updates
+1. Fix paths to allow the Android emulator to run properly in android-cordova.
+2. Modify android-cordova build script to ask all questions at beginning and then run unattended.
+3. Fix android-cordova restart method to get it to stop as soon as the user exits it.

 ### Version 0.4.1 updates
 1. Documentation was revised.